 That’s not to say that it has always been easy however.
-Running a full-service veterinary practice out of just 4 bags regularly presented us with unique challenges but with each one came an equally unique solution which has resulted in a service which is unlike any other.
-It’s amazing how much one can actually fit inside of a paramedic’s bag, especially when that one is Shreen.
+Running a veterinary practice out of just a few bags regularly presented us with unique challenges but with each one came an equally unique solution which has resulted in a service which is unlike any other.
+It’s amazing how much one can actually fit inside of a paramedic’s bag!
 We carry our own oxygen supply so that we can safely provide sedation to cats in the home.
 We can take blood samples whilst lying upside down on your kitchen floor.
-Performing surgeries under general anaesthetic was difficult for the first few years as we initially rented out theatre space from several very kind local practices.
-In 2017, however, we were incredibly excited to introduce the Catmobile – a seven metre-long mobile operating theatre on wheels and the first of its kind to be accredited by the RVCS.
-Thanks to the Catmobile we can now bring a truly comprehensive veterinary service to your doorstep.
+If your cat requires care beyond what can be sensibly provided at home, we work with a lovely network of local veterinary hospitals and referral clinics to support your cat through any illness.
+Whatever your cat needs, we will make sure they get it.

 Practicalities aside, it is actually our practice philosophy that most sets us apart from other vets.
 Because cats are all we see, we have the great luxury of being able to focus all of our attention on this most enigmatic of species.
 Our practice protocols are closely in line with those of the ISFM and International Cat Care, with a few tweaks here and there where we feel that common sense dictates a slightly different approach at home.
 We firmly believe that each cat is an individual and recognise that there is no ‘one size fits all’ approach their medical care.
 We vaccinate only when necessary and with those components that we feel are required based on each patient’s level of risk.
 We do not ‘push’ products such as flea treatment and wormers in cases where they are not necessary but do strongly advocate palliative medications such as pain care for elderly cats with sore joints – our goal is to provide your cat with the best possible quality of life no matter their age or medical condition.
 Similarly, we appreciate the fact that cats ultimately want to be left alone and therefore do not recommend diagnostic tests or treatments unless we feel they are necessary and can explain why a particular procedure will benefit them.
 This sometimes means doing nothing at all so if a hands-off approach is what your cat needs, we will do our best to respect that.